bebraw/yeswejekyll/index.md

 This setup makes the default `jekyll` command run a development server that generates the website as you alter files.
 In practice this is very useful.
 You might want to tweak the server `port` and `pygments` flag based on your needs.

 > I highly recommend setting up [LiveReload](http://livereload.com/) or a similar tool in order to eliminate the need to refresh the browser manual during development.
-I will get back to this when discussing advanced tricks.
-TODO: anchor

-[Pygments](http://pygments.org/) is a very popular highlighting generator.
-You simply just need to use the `highlight` tag within your source.
-This too will be covered in advanced tricks.
-TODO: anchor

 One interesting property of `_config` is the fact that you may refer to its items within templates.
 You can refer to these items using `{{ "{{ site.property " }}}}` kind of syntax.
 I will get back to this in the next section.